k0sproject/k0s/docs/worker-node-config.md

 component called `csr-approver` that does so, provided the request meets all of the following conditions:

+- The PEM-encoded certificate request size doesn't exceed 512 KiB.
 - It is a well-formed kubelet serving certificate request, according to Kubernetes' validation rules.
+- The certificate request has no more than 4096 SANs, counting DNS names and IP addresses together.
 - It was created by the very node it requests the certificate for.
 The requesting user must have the `system:node:<nodeName>` name and be a member of the `system:nodes` group, and the certificate's common name must be identical